Gobustan: 40,000 years of rock art near Baku

 The Gaval Dash musical stone

 Gobustan holds a famous curiosity: the Gaval Dash, a large flat stone that rings with a tambourine-like tone when struck in different places.
 It is often described as a natural musical instrument used in ancient times — a reminder that the site was about sound and ceremony, not only images.
+Tap it in one spot and it sounds hollow and deep; move a hand-span along and the pitch changes.
+It is the kind of small, human detail that makes prehistory feel suddenly close.

 Mud volcanoes nearby